04-24-2025

 • Visiting Rotarian: Erica K. From Sunrise

-• Guest Lexi Harding from P3, Paula Routt’s friend, Pam Ward who has applied for membership
+• Guest Lexi Harding from P3, Paula Routt’s friend, Pam Moore who has applied for membership

 Announcements: